podnov/wire-cucumber/README.md

 Then the request at scenario state {string} should have had url {string}

-Then the invocations of that wire mock are verified Then I want to skip verifying invocations of the all wire mocks Then I want to skip verifying invocations of the wire mock named {string}
+Then the invocations of that wire mock are verified Then I want to skip verifying invocations of all wire mocks Then I want to skip verifying invocations of the wire mock named {string}
 ```